WCutePy/Bugs_Away/readme.md

 In the case it's a fresh database, run migrate.bat, potentially make modifications to the venv path of the script.
 It is not necessary to create a superuser, a superuser will automatically be created with username admin and password admin.

+art is stolen from https://pikaole.tumblr.com/ no permission has been received for the usage of the art.